Yamini2001/LeetCode-Solutions/README.md

 ## Matrix Similarity After Cyclic Shifts
 Return true if the final modified matrix after k steps is identical to the original matrix, and false otherwise.

+## Find the String with LCP
+Given an n x n matrix lcp, return the alphabetically smallest string word that corresponds to lcp.
+If there is no such string, return an empty string.